Skip to content

 manifest = engine.infer_manifest(pg_config, schema_name="public")

-bindings = engine.create_bindings(pg_config, schema_name="public")
+bindings = manifest.require_bindings()

-# Or create bindings manually
+# You can still create or override bindings manually when needed

 from graflo.architecture.contract.bindings import Bindings, TableConnector